 - Restasis (cyclosporine ophthalmic emulsion) is the first ophthalmic emulsion FDA-approved to increase tear production in patients with KCS.
-Although the exact mechanism of action of this agent is unknown, it is assumed that it acts as a partial immunomodulator. - Xiidra (lifitegrast ophthalmic solution) is the second prescription treatment to receive FDA-approval for treatment of dry eye disease.
+Although the exact mechanism of action of this agent is unknown, it is assumed that it acts as a partial immunomodulator. - Xiidra (lifitegrast ophthalmic solution) is the second prescription treatment to receive FDA-approval for treatment of DED.
 Lifitegrast is a novel small molecule integrin antagonist that inhibits T cell-mediated inflammation by blocking the binding of 2 important cell surface proteins (lymphocyte function-associated antigen 1 [LFA-1] and intercellular adhesion molecule 1 [ICAM-1]), thus lessening overall inflammatory responses.
-However, the exact mechanism of action of lifitegrast in dry eye disease is unknown. - In August 2018, the FDA approved Cequa (cyclosporine ophthalmic solution) to increase tear production in patients with KCS (Cequa prescribing information 2018).
+However, the exact mechanism of action of lifitegrast in DED is unknown. - In August 2018, the FDA approved Cequa (cyclosporine ophthalmic solution) to increase tear production in patients with KCS (Cequa prescribing information 2018).
 This is the first cyclosporine product to utilize nanomicellar technology.
-This formulation allows the drug molecule to overcome solubility difficulties, penetrate the eye's aqueous layer, and prevent the release of active lipophilic molecule prior to penetration. - In clinical trials, cyclosporine ophthalmic emulsion demonstrated significant increases in tear production and decreases in dry eye symptoms compared to placebo and demonstrated safety for up to 3 years (Sall et al 2000, Barber et al 2005,
+This formulation allows the drug molecule to overcome solubility difficulties, penetrate the eye's aqueous layer, and prevent the release of active lipophilic molecule prior to penetration. - In clinical trials, cyclosporine ophthalmic emulsion demonstrated significant increases in tear production and decreases in dry eye symptoms compared to placebo and demonstrated safety for up to 3 years (Sall et al 2000, Barber et al 2005, Roberts et al 2007).
+For the new nanomicellar cyclosporine ophthalmic solution, there was a significantly (p < 0.01) higher percentage of eyes with increases of \geq 10 mm from baseline in Schirmer wetting as compared to vehicle at day 84 (Cequa prescribing information 2018, Goldberg et al 2019, Luchs et al 2018, Sheppard et al 2020, Tauber et al 2018). - Lifitegrast also demonstrated significant improvements in the signs and symptoms of DED compared with placebo in clinical trials.
+Liftegrast was well tolerated with no unexpected AEs in a 1-year safety exposure study (Donnenfeld et al 2016, Holland et al 2017, Semba et al 2012, Sheppard et al 2014, Tauber et al 2015). - Ophthalmic immunomodulators improve signs of DED in patients who are inadequately treated with AT and other therapies.
+Lifitegrast demonstrated improvement in symptoms of DED; however, cyclosporine has not consistently improved symptoms in DED compared to placebo.
+Direct comparative data between cyclosporine products and lifitegrast are lacking.